manny-glez/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

-A closure is a closure of code specifically it
+Closure is when there is a function inside of a function and the inner function is able to see the variables of the outer function.

 2. Study the following code, then answer the questions below.

 ```js
 function personalDice(name){

   return function(){
       // generate random number between 1 and 6
     const newRoll = Math.floor(Math.random() * 6);